 Mel Cash of the Institute of Sport & Remedial Massage sums up what soft tissue therapists do: “Soft Tissue Therapists can safely assess, treat, and rehabilitate acute or chronic minor soft tissue conditions caused by injury, sport, lifestyle stress or illness.
 As well as addressing the primary problem, they analyse a wide range of other contributing factors, enabling them to provide treatment and remedial/preventative exercise/lifestyle advice to help avert further injury, and improve physical and psychological wellbeing in the longer term.”

 I enjoy offering my own unique approach, combining Soft Tissue Therapy with beneficial holistic neuro-muscular techniques such as Reflexology.

 In June 2019 I complete my Level 5 BTEC Diploma in Soft Tissue Therapy at the London School of Sports Massage (LSSM) and will be professionally qualified as a Soft Tissue Therapist and Member of the ISRM (Institute of Sport & Remedial Massage).

 Reflexation Therapy primarily offers treatments at therapy spaces in Falmouth (Greenbank) and Penryn Campus Sports Centre.
 I can offer treatments to clients elsewhere in Cornwall or at home, under special circumstances and by special arrangement.
-See Venues for more details.
+See Locations for more details.